 It is normally not our business at Money Talks News to urge our readers to take on debt.
-But when a loan is a good solution, there are good and bad ways to do it.
+But when taking out a loan is a good solution, there are good and bad ways to do it.
 And now there’s technology that allows you to do it the right way at record speed.

-Introducing Figure — which can help you get a home equity line of credit (HELOC) of $15,000 to $150,000 in just a few days.
+Introducing Figure, which can help you get a home equity line of credit (HELOC) of $15,000 to $150,000 in just a few days.
 Through a process that starts with a short two-screen form (I was pre-qualified for $98,000 in minutes), you can get a quote, finalize paperwork and get funded entirely online without the weeks- or months-long process that has traditionally accompanied home equity loans and HELOCs.

 First, let’s look at the reasons that a HELOC makes sense and why it’s a better option than some common alternatives.